Homology and twisted C*-algebras for self-similar actions and Zappa-Sz\'ep products: Twisted C* -algebras of self-similar groupoid actions on k -graphs

 We now prove a gauge-invariant uniqueness theorem for $C^*(\Gg, \Lambda; c)$.
-This by-now ubiquitous tool in the study of $C^*$-algebras of graphs and related objects goes back to \cite{aHR}.
+The an~Huef--Raeburn uniqueness theorem, a by-now ubiquitous tool in the study of $C^*$-algebras of graphs and related objects, goes back to \cite{aHR}.
 Our argument in the context of twisted $C^*$-algebras of self-similar actions on $k$-graphs generalises those of \cite{LRRW18, ABRW, Yusnitha} for untwisted actions on graphs and $k$-graphs; our analysis of the core is heavily based on Yusnitha's \cite{Yusnitha}.

 \begin{prop}[cf. {\cite[Lemma~4.10]{Yusnitha}}] Let $(\Gg,\Lambda)$ be a self-similar groupoid action on a row-finite $k$-graph with no sources.
 Let $c\colon (\Gg \bowtie \Lambda)^2 \to \TT$ be a normalised categorical $2$-cocycle.
 Then